DominoJP/Image-Encryption-AES/README.md

 Image Encryption using AES is a C++ program designed to encrypt images using both sequential and parallel versions of the AES encryption algorithm.
 This project was designed to apply AES encryption to a public image dataset in order demonstrate the difference between sequential encryption and parallel encryption.
 Furthermore, the project utilizes AI tools to generate the sequential version of the program from which the basic structure of the parallel encryption algorithm is formed.
+Finally, The parallel version of the program leverages OpenMP, which serves as an extensive library for multi-threaded parallel processing in C++.
+Using OpenMP, the program distributes the workload of encrypting image data across multiple CPU cores.
+This is useful for encrypting large images or datasets since it reduces the time required compared to a purely sequential implementation.

 Key aspects of this project include:
 - Applying AES encryption to a public image dataset